ASSIST Team (Autism Spectrum Service for Information Support and Training)

 Universal

-- Anyone who has an interest in autism or feels that the strategies shared might be useful is welcome to attend a Workshop.
+- Anyone who has an interest in autism or feels that the strategies shared might be useful is welcome to attend an ASSIST autism focused workshop.

 Targeted